Mesa Verde National Park: Astronomy

-Pueblonians used astronomical observations to plan their farming and religious ceremonies, drawing on both natural features in the landscape and masonry structures built for this purpose.
+The Pueblo people used astronomical observations to plan their farming and religious ceremonies, drawing on both natural features in the landscape and masonry structures built for this purpose.
 Several great houses in the region were aligned to the cardinal directions, which positioned windows, doors, and walls along the path of the sun, whose rays would indicate the passing of seasons.
 Mesa Verde's Sun Temple is thought to have been an astronomical observatory.

 The temple is D-shaped, and its alignment is 10.7 degrees off true east–west.
 Its location and orientation indicate that its builders understood the cycles of both the sun and the moon.
 It is aligned to the major lunar standstill, which occurs once every 18.6 years, and the sunset during the winter solstice, which can be viewed setting over the temple from a platform at the south end of Cliff Palace, across Fewkes Canyon.
 At the bottom of the canyon is the Sun Temple fire pit, which is illuminated by the first rays of the rising sun during the winter solstice.
 Sun Temple is one of the largest exclusively ceremonial structures ever built by the Ancestral Puebloans.